 Associate Professor of Viola

 Hsiaopei Lee, Taiwanese violist, joined the string faculty at the University of Southern Mississippi in the fall of 2005.
 She has previously taught viola and chamber music at the Starling String Project, University of Cincinnati.
-Additionally she coached many talented violists as the long-time teaching assistant to the viola studio at College-Conservatory of Music, University of Cincinnati.
+Additionally she coached many talented violists as the long-time teaching assistant to the viola studio at the College-Conservatory of Music, University of Cincinnati.

 A frequent guest artist on the university campuses both in the United States and Taiwan, Dr. Lee has given master classes and performances at universities including Florida State University, Ohio State University, and the University of Kentucky, to name a few.
-Dr. Lee’s many students have placed in competitions, such as Young Artists Concerto Competition (Louisiana Philharmonic Orchestra), have earned distinction in research (Dalton Research Competition, American Viola Society), and have been appointed to orchestral and teaching positions both in the United States and in their hometown countries.
+Dr. Lee’s many students have placed in competitions, such as the Young Artists Concerto Competition (Louisiana Philharmonic Orchestra), have earned distinction in research (Dalton Research Competition, American Viola Society), and have been appointed to orchestral and teaching positions both in the United States and in their home countries.

-Dr. Lee holds a Bachelor of Fine Arts degree in Music from National Taiwan Normal University, a Master of Arts degree in Music Education from Columbia University and a Doctor of Musical Arts in Viola Performance from the University of Cincinnati, College-Conservatory of Music.
+Dr. Lee holds a Bachelor of Fine Arts degree in Music from the National Taiwan Normal University, a Master of Arts degree in Music Education from Columbia University and a Doctor of Musical Arts in Viola Performance from the University of Cincinnati, College-Conservatory of Music.
 Her principal teachers include Masao Kawasaki, Catharine Carroll, Lawrence Fader, and Ting-Hui Chen.